Debt Demystified: Understanding Good vs Bad Debt and Taking the First Step

 Jonathan Lee is a marketing professional who wanted to diversify his income.
 He found a duplex priced at $366,666 near a university and major employers — the kind of location where tenant demand stays strong year-round.

-Here's how the numbers worked.
-Jonathan put down $36,666 — that's 10% of the purchase price.
-He financed the remaining $330,000 with a 30-year fixed-rate mortgage.
+The numbers: Jonathan put down $36,666 (10% of the purchase price) and financed the remaining $330,000 with a 30-year fixed-rate mortgage.
 His monthly carrying costsmortgage, taxes, insurance, and maintenance — came to $2,860.
+He rented both units at $2,600 each, pulling in $5,200/month.
+After expenses, he nets $260/month in positive cash flow.

 Emily's Credit Cards: Bad Debt Exposed

-It started small.
-Dinner at a nice restaurant.
-A designer jacket.
-A weekend trip.
-Each purchase felt manageable in the moment — a couple hundred here, a few hundred there.
-But the credit card balances crept up.
-Before Emily realized it, she was sitting on $25,000 in credit card debt across multiple accounts, with rates as high as 24% APR.
+Emily Johnson is a graphic designer who fell into a pattern that's painfully common.
+It started small — dinner at a nice restaurant, a designer jacket, a weekend trip.
+Each purchase felt manageable.
+But the balances crept up.
+Before she realized it: $25,000 in credit card debt across multiple accounts, with rates as high as 24% APR.

 It got worse.
 She started using new cards to cover daily expenses — groceries, gas, utilities.
-The debt spiral accelerated.
 Savings?
 Gone.
 Financial flexibility?
 Gone.
 The ability to invest?
 Nonexistent.
+That's bad debt stripped bare — no asset producing income on the other side, nothing but compounding interest eating her paycheck every month.

 The One Question That Matters